 Considering how just tremendously successful the original Deadpool film proved to be in 2016, it was never really in doubt that FOX's sequel Deadpool 2 would do well at the box office.
 While Deadpool 2 didn't quite succeed in breaking its predecessor's record for highest R-rated domestic opening weekend, the gore and profanity filled romp did succeed in outpacing the first movie worldwide, opening to over $300 million.
 While Wade Wilson is unlikely to make it any higher on this particular list, the Merc with a Mouth has absolutely nothing to be ashamed of.

 After a nearly 15-year wait, Pixar's beloved superhero comedy The Incredibles has received a sequel.
 A hit with critics (94% on RT), Incredibles 2 is wasting no time climbing this list, as if it were leaping a tall building in a single bound.
-The Brad Bird-directed film has so far earned well over $800 million at the box office, and it's likely to keep raking in the bucks for awhile yet.
-Incredibles 2 has already vaulted past the first movie, both domestically and worldwide, vastly outdoing its predecessor's total gross of $633 million.
+The Brad Bird-directed film has earned over $1 billion at the box office, easily outperforming many people's expectations.
+Incredibles 2 quickly vaulted past the first movie, both domestically and worldwide, vastly outdoing its predecessor's total gross of $633 million.

 Read More: Incredibles 2: 11 Easter Eggs You Missed

 2015's original Jurassic World film has become a bit of an odd case, drawing decent critical acclaim and making ridiculous amounts of cash at the box office, but being bashed nearly any time it's discussed online today.
-While sequel Jurassic World: Fallen Kingdom came up far short of fresh on Rotten Tomatoes with a 50% score, its financial prospects look as good or possibly even better than its predecessor.
-With its $150 million domestic opening weekend in the books, Fallen Kingdom has already banked a massive $1 billion-plus worldwide.
+While sequel Jurassic World: Fallen Kingdom came up far short of fresh on Rotten Tomatoes with a 51% score, its financial prospects look almost as good as its predecessor's.
+With a $150 million domestic opening weekend in the books, Fallen Kingdom has banked a massive $1 billion-plus worldwide.